 Safflower oil contains healthful fats called unsaturated fatty acids.

-When consumed in moderation, it may offer health benefits, such as blood sugar control, improved heart health, and reduced inflammation.
+When consumed in moderation, it may offer health benefits, such as blood sugar control, better heart health, and lower levels of inflammation.

 People can use it topically to treat dry skin, and it is safe to use when cooking at high temperatures.